Lionkjgame1219/ModerationOVALOGICIEL/README.md

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

-***Disclaimer : Due to how Chivalry 2 API is *(inexisting)*, the program is working by directly simulating keyboard pressed into your game to type commands in your console.***
+***Disclaimer : Due to how Chivalry 2 API is *(inexisting)*, the program is working by directly simulating keyboard presses into your game to type commands in your console.***

 ***By using this method, the program will sort of "block" your inputs until the command processing is done.***